 Its arbor is sniffing the local neighborhood for some pattern.
 If found it signals the fellow layer II/III pyramidal neurons and excites proximal inputs of the local column forming neurons.
 The key to who is “talking” (presynaptic) and who is “listening” (postsynaptic) is given by the color.

 In the interest of complete disclosure - column signaling sends much of its output to sub-cortical structures while layer II/III neurons do much of the cortical map to map signaling.
 While they work together they seem to be doing different things computationally.
 Look at this diagram to see where the various populations of temporal column forming vs. hex-grid forming neurons are connected to.

-N.B.
 If time allows I have a goodly amount of information suggesting that the cortical-thalamic circuits are important for signaling the recognition of a pattern with some spatial extent and reflecting that to other map areas for both feedback learning and the ignition of the global workspace.
-This material is much too technical and detailed to include in this exposition.
+This material is too detailed to include in this exposition.

 Please look at this diagram to get some idea of the spatial scale of influence of input and output structures of the hex-grid forming neurons vs. the temporal column forming neurons.
 Their dendrite input arbors are about the same size.
 This is the scale or scope of any SDR.
 The lower levels have a much larger reach to excite inhibitory inter-neurons and perhaps run their own horizontal reciprocal connections with other columns.